andyatkinson/angular-tutorials/readme.md

 ### Notes

+  * angular has a subset of jquery called jqlite.
+If jQuery is available, `angular.element` is an alias for the jQuery function.
+  * `$watch` and `$apply` are used for the two-way data binding
   * `ng-show` attribute can be used when an attribute should be shown/hidden by the controller
   * function defined on ng-submit on form, there should be a controller function that matches that name
   * scope object lets us interact with a view